Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 • pain.

-If the general condition worsens after the procedure, you should visit a doctor.
-Normally, in a healthy person, the mucosa of the large intestine is pale pink.
-It is shiny, without ulcerative defects, protrusions and outgrowths, smooth with slight striation.
+When worsening general condition After the procedure you need to visit a doctor.
+Normally, in a healthy person, the mucous membrane of the large intestine is pale pink.
+It is shiny, without ulcerative defects, protrusions and growths, smooth with slight striations.
 The vascular pattern is uniform.
-Seals, pus, blood, fibrin deposits and necrotic masses are not determined.
-Absolute contraindications to colonoscopy are peritonitis, severe heart and respiratory failure, heart attack, severe ischemic stroke, and pregnancy.
+Lumps, pus, blood, fibrin deposits and necrotic masses are not detected.
+Absolute contraindications to colonoscopy are peritonitis, severe cardiac and respiratory failure, heart attack, severe ischemic stroke and pregnancy.

 X-ray examination of the intestine

 Methods for examining the intestines include irrigoscopy.
 This is a type of radiography that uses a dye.
-This study allows you to determine the pathological changes in the mucosa.
-The bowel relief is assessed in detail.
-Contrasting is simple and double.
+This study allows us to determine pathological changes mucous membrane.
+The relief of the intestine is assessed in detail.
+Contrasting can be simple or double.
 In the first case, barium sulfate is used.
-In the second, air is additionally introduced.
+In the second, additional air is introduced.

 The advantages of irrigoscopy are: